-Desert Tortoise (DETO): The new work areas are not located within the range of desert tortoise; therefore, no impacts to DETO are anticipated.
+Desert Tortoise (DETO): The new work area is not located within the range of desert tortoise; therefore, no impacts to DETO are anticipated.

-Special-Status Terrestrial Herpetofauna: No special-status terrestrial herpetofauna have been observed within the work areas during project-related surveys.
+Special-Status Terrestrial Herpetofauna: No special-status terrestrial herpetofauna have been observed within the new work area during project-related surveys.
 However, many species have the potential to occur throughout the project area.
-For instance, a red diamond rattlesnake (Crotalus ruber) was observed approximately 415-feet east of MAC-3-3X64-2- MPR-41 in August 2018 (FRED Species Event FRED\000058).
-A clearance sweep of the active work area will be conducted prior to use.
+A preconstruction sweep of the active work area will be conducted prior to use.
 With implementation of mitigation measures and biological monitoring during construction, no significant impacts to special-status terrestrial herpetofauna are anticipated.

-Burrowing Owl (BUOW): Burrowing owl (BUOW) habitat in the form of annual and perennial grasslands and scrublands characterized by low-growing vegetation is present throughout the project area.
-No occupied burrows or associated buffers intersect the proposed work area.

-Active owl burrows observed during preconstruction sweeps and during construction would be mitigated in accordance with the Burrowing Owl Management and Passive Relocation Plan.
+Burrowing Owl (BUOW): Burrowing owl (BUOW) habitat in the form of annual and perennial grasslands and scrublands characterized by low-growing vegetation is present throughout the Project area.
+No occupied burrows or associated buffers currently intersect the proposed work area.
+Active owl burrows observed during preconstruction surveys and during construction would be mitigated in accordance with the Burrowing Owl Management and Passive Relocation Plan.
 With implementation of mitigation measures, including appropriate avoidance buffers and biological monitoring during construction, no impacts to burrowing owls are anticipated.

-Nesting Birds: Suitable substrates for nesting birds protected by the California Fish and Game Code and Migratory Bird Treaty Act, including trees, shrubs, man-made structures, and the ground surface, can be found throughout the project area.
-The work areas do not currently intersect nesting bird buffers.
-An observation of a special-status bird species (Cooper's Hawk) was made in the vicinity of the work areas.
-However, the observation was ephemeral and not associated with an active nest.

-Preconstruction nesting bird surveys during the avian breeding season (Jan 1 - Aug 31) will be conducted prior to the initiation of construction in the work area.
+Nesting Birds: - Suitable substrates for nesting birds protected by the California Fish and Game Code and Migratory Bird Treaty Act, including trees, shrubs, man-made structures, and the ground surface, can be found throughout the Project area.
+The new work area does not currently intersect nesting bird buffers.
+Preconstruction surveys, including surveys for nesting birds during the avian breeding season (Jan 1 - Aug 31), will be conducted prior to the initiation of construction in the new work area.
 If active nests are identified, avoidance buffers will be established in accordance with the Nesting Bird Management Plan.

 With implementation of mitigation measures, including appropriate avoidance buffers and biological monitoring during construction, no impacts to nesting birds are anticipated.

-Listed Riparian Birds: No suitable habitat for the listed riparian birds (least Bell's vireo [LBVI]/Southwestern willow flycatcher [SWFL]) occurs within 500 feet of the work area.
+Listed Riparian Birds: No suitable habitat for riparian birds (least Bell's vireo and Southwestern willow flycatcher) occurs within 500 feet of the new work area.
 Therefore, no impacts are anticipated.

-Coastal California Gnatcatcher (CAGN): No suitable habitat for CAGN occurs within 500 feet of the work area.
+Coastal California Gnatcatcher (CAGN): No suitable habitat for CAGN occurs within 500 feet of the new work area.
+Therefore, no impacts are anticipated

+Golden Eagle (GOEA): Based on aerial habitat assessments and protocol surveys conducted for the Project, no suitable nesting habitat for GOEA is located within 2 miles of the new work area.
+Protocol aerial surveys conducted for the Project in 2019 showed no GOEA nests within 2 miles of the new work area.
 Therefore, no impacts are anticipated.

-Golden Eagle (GOEA): Based on aerial habitat assessments and protocol surveys conducted for the Project, no suitable nesting habitat for golden eagles is located within 2 miles of the work area.
-Protocol aerial surveys conducted for the Project in 2019 also showed no golden eagle nests within 2 miles of the work area.
+Stephen's Kangaroo Rat (SKR): SKR Mapped Suitable Habitat is located approximately 250 feet north of the new work area, but does not intersect the work area.
+A habitat assessment, pedestrian surveys, and several consecutive years of trapping surveys have been conducted within SKR suitable habitat areas of the Project.
+Based on a lack of historic data, habitat conditions, and negative results over several years of surveys, SKR are not expected.
 Therefore, no impacts are anticipated.

-Stephen's Kangaroo Rat (SKR): The 3X64 work area does not intersect mapped SKR habitat; however, suitable SKR habitat is mapped approximately 40-feet north of MAC-3-3X64-1-MPR-41.
-A habitat assessment, pedestrian surveys, and several consecutive years of trapping surveys have been conducted within the SKR suitable habitat areas of the Project.
-No Stephens' kangaroo rat were captured during trapping.
-Based on a lack of historic data, habitat conditions, and negative results over several years of surveys, Stephens' kangaroo rat are not expected in the Project area.